Enrike04/Enrike-Kotlin-test1/README.md

 * To run all tests locally you can use:`./gradlew test`;

-* To run only task 1 tests locally, you can use:`./gradlew :task1:test`;
+* To run only task 1 tests locally, you can use:`./gradlew :basic:test`;

-* To run only task 2 tests locally, you can use:`./gradlew :task2:test`;
+* To run only task 2 tests locally, you can use:`./gradlew :oop:test`;

-* To run Detekt locally, you can use: `./gradlew detektCheckAll`;
+* To run Detekt locally, you can use: `./gradlew detekt`;

-* To run Diktat locally, you can use: `./gradlew diktatCheckAll`.
+* To run Diktat locally, you can use: `./gradlew diktat`.